-MSR Financing Facility
+MSR Financing

-In September 2016, Aurora and QRS III entered into a loan and security agreement (the "MSR Financing Facility"), pursuant to which Aurora and QRS III pledged their respective rights in all existing and future MSRs for loans owned or securitized by Fannie Mae to secure borrowings up to a maximum of \$25 million outstanding at any one time.
-The facility has a two-year revolving period, subject to extension by agreement, during which only interest payments are due.
+In September 2016, Aurora and QRS III entered into the MSR Financing Facility, pursuant to which Aurora and QRS III pledged their respective rights in all existing and future MSRs for loans owned or securitized by Fannie Mae to secure borrowings up to a maximum of \$25 million outstanding at any one time.
+The MSR Financing Facility has a two-year revolving period, subject to extension by agreement, during which only interest payments are due.
 Borrowings bear interest at a spread over one month LIBOR.
 At the end of the revolving period, the outstanding amount will be converted to a three-year term loan with monthly payments of interest (calculated as a spread over the rate for one-year interest rate swaps) and principal (calculated on a ten-year amortization schedule).
-At December 31, 2016, approximately \$14.0 million was outstanding under the MSR Financing Facility.
+At December 31, 2017 and December 31, 2016, approximately \$20.5 million and \$14.0 million, respectively, was outstanding under the MSR Financing Facility.